CSS Objects

 </p>

-This object is automatically applied to the figcaption
+This object is automatically applied to the figcaption,

-and sup
+small, sub and sup elements

 so you'll only need to add it manually to elements which are not